11 Candidates for Indiana Seat

 ``The Republicans in Washington do not want to lose this district and are going to target this district,″ said Ray Scheele, a political science professor at Ball State University.

-And if the Democrats ``think for one minute they’ve got a shot at this district, there’s no end to the amount of money that will be pumped in,″ Republican National Committee spokesman Mike Collins said.
+If the Democrats ``think for one minute they’ve got a shot at this district, there’s no end to the amount of money that will be pumped in,″ Republican National Committee spokesman Mike Collins said.

 Doug Davidoff, Indiana Democratic Party spokesman, said there is no clear front-runner in his party.